web3/web3.js/docs/docs/guides/web3_config/index.md

 ```

 ### [transactionPollingInterval](/api/web3-core/class/Web3Config#transactionPollingInterval)
-The `transactionPollingInterval` is used over HTTP connections.
 This option defines the number of seconds between Web3 calls for a receipt which confirms that a transaction was mined by the network.
 Modifying this value can reduce the wait time for confirmations or decrease the number of network requests.
 Setting the `transactionPollingInterval` would also set [`transactionReceiptPollingInterval`](/guides/web3_config/#transactionreceiptpollinginterval) and [`transactionConfirmationPollingInterval`](/guides/web3_config/#transactionconfirmationpollinginterval) to the same value.

 The default value of `transactionPollingInterval` is 1000 ms.